addyosmani/backbone-fundamentals/README.md

 });
 ````

-Another (quite different) opinion is that Backbone more closely resembles [Smalltalk-80 MVC](http://martinfowler.com/eaaDev/uiArchs.html#ModelViewController), which we went through earlier.
+Here, our Backbone ```PhotoView``` uses the Observer pattern to 'subscribe' to changes to a View's model in the line ```this.model.bind('change',...)```.
+It also handles templating in the ```render()``` method, but unlike some other implementations, user interaction is also handled in the View (see ```events```).

-As regular Backbone user Derick Bailey has [previously](http://lostechies.com/derickbailey/2011/12/23/backbone-js-is-not-an-mvc-framework/) put it, it's ultimately best not to force Backbone to fit any specific design patterns.
-Design patterns should be considered flexible guides to how applications may be structured and in this respect, Backbone fits neither MVC nor MVP.
+As regular Backbone user Derick Bailey has [written](http://lostechies.com/derickbailey/2011/12/23/backbone-js-is-not-an-mvc-framework/), it's ultimately best not to force Backbone to fit any specific design patterns.
+Design patterns should be considered flexible guides to how applications may be structured and in this respect, Backbone doesn't fit either MVC nor MVP perfectly.
 Instead, it borrows some of the best concepts from multiple architectural patterns and creates a flexible framework that just works well.
+Call it **the Backbone way**, MV* or whatever helps reference its flavor of application architecture.

 It *is* however worth understanding where and why these concepts originated, so I hope that my explanations of MVC and MVP have been of help.
-Call it **the Backbone way**, MV* or whatever helps reference its flavor of application architecture.
 Most structural JavaScript frameworks will adopt their own take on classical patterns, either intentionally or by accident, but the important thing is that they help us develop applications which are organized, clean and can be easily maintained.

 ##Fast facts